 More and more institutions and organizations (such as the Federal Environment Agency) are calling for an increase in taxes on meat, milk and eggs, as well as a reduced tax for plant-based, more environmentally and climate-friendly, animal-friendly and healthier foods.₅ In this way, we will vegan substitute products ultimately much cheaper - and probably cheaper over time than their animal counterparts.

 Why vegan substitutes are so expensive?
-Because they are taxed at a higher rate not subsidized by the state
+Because they are taxed more heavily and are not subsidized by the state

 Not only do farms with livestock receive state subsidies - the state also taxes their products with 12 percent less VAT.
 How absurdwhen you actually want to initiate an agricultural and energy revolution, don't you?
 In addition, vegan alternative products are still quite new on the market and there is not (yet) too much competition in the sector.